FrancisCrickInstitute/dm3d-pages/autodetecting.md

-#Auto detecting.
+# Auto detecting.

 This plugin has some limited autodetection and tracking routines.
-When autodetecting, a threshold is used and meshes are initialized based on the the threshold.
+When autodetecting, a threshold is used and meshes are initialized based on the threshold.
 This docuemnt shows a couple workflows for detecting specific types of images.

-##Detecting bright nuclei
+## Detecting bright nuclei

 This simply done using a threshold.